top of page

 Director of Bands

-Doug Martin currently serves as Director of Bands at Langley High School in McLean, Virginia.
-In this position, he teaches the three concert bands and the marching band and oversees the percussion ensemble, jazz band, chamber winds and winter guard.
-During his time at Langley, enrollment in band classes has doubled, and the band program has expanded rapidly.
-In recent years, the Langley Wind Symphony has performed at Carnegie Hall, the National Concert Band Festival and the Virginia Music Educators Association annual conference.
-The Wind Symphony also earned ratings of "Superior" from every judge at the band performance assessment for eight straight years.
+Doug Martin has served as the Director of Bands at Langley High School in McLean, Virginia since 2012.
+In this position, he teaches the three concert bands and the marching band, and oversees the percussion ensemble, jazz bands, chamber winds and winter guard.
+During his time at Langley, enrollment in band classes has more than doubled, and the program has expanded rapidly.
+In recent years, the Langley Wind Symphony has performed at Carnegie Hall, the National Concert Band Festival and twice at the Virginia Music Educators Association (VMEA) annual conference.
+The Wind Symphony has also earned ratings of "Superior" from every judge at every band performance assessment throughout Mr. Martin's tenure.
+The Langley Bands were first named a Virginia Honor Band by the Virginia Band & Orchestra Directors Association in 2019, and have earned it every year since.
+In 2023, the Langley Bands were named a national “Program of Excellence” by the National Band Association, one of only thirty high school band programs in the country to ever earn that distinction.

-Prior to his appointment at Langley, Mr. Martin held similar positions at Mount Vernon High School in Alexandria and Stuart High School in Falls Church.
-During his nine years at Stuart, the Stuart Bands were named a “Virginia Honor Band” seven times, and enrollment in band classes nearly doubled.
-Under Mr. Martin’s leadership, the Stuart Bands commissioned and gave the world premiere of “Aurora Awakes” by John Mackey, and were part of a consortium which commissioned the popular composer Eric Whitacre.
+Prior to his appointment at Langley, Mr. Martin held similar positions at Mount Vernon High School in Alexandria and J.E.B Stuart High School (now Justice High School) in Falls Church.
+During his nine years at Justice, the bands were named a “Virginia Honor Band” seven times, and enrollment in band classes nearly doubled.
+Under Mr. Martin’s leadership, the Justice Bands commissioned and gave the world premiere of “Aurora Awakes” by John Mackey, and were part of a consortium which commissioned the popular composer Eric Whitacre.

 Mr. Martin received his bachelor’s in music education from Florida State University and his master’s in music education with a focus in instrumental conducting from George Mason University, where he graduated with the Distinguished Graduate Student Award.